Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-64xmTN-rhbs.md

 # [January 12th, 2021 Livestream](../2021-01-12.md)
 ## Q&A: The game is not done until I can flush the toilet?
 https://www.youtube.com/watch?v=64xmTN-rhbs
-This question was possibly duplicated with a more recent answer: [June 8th, 2020 Livestream Q&A: Flushable Toilet?](./yt-FlaP38G7O5U.md) [https://www.youtube.com/watch?v=FlaP38G7O5U](https://www.youtube.com/watch?v=FlaP38G7O5U)
+This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Will there be a proper use for the toilet in The HUB one day?](./yt-MW1lkjm7g3U.md) [https://www.youtube.com/watch?v=MW1lkjm7g3U](https://www.youtube.com/watch?v=MW1lkjm7g3U)

 ### Topics